Instant games on Telegram, TikTok and Messenger

 Instant HTML5 games launch in one tap inside Telegram, TikTok and Messenger — no store, no download.
 The channel playbook for publishers, and which titles win there.

 There’s a distribution channel where the install funnel doesn’t exist.
 No store listing, no download, no “allow this app to access” prompt, no 30% cut at the door.
 A player taps a link or a chat button and is inside your game a second later.
 That’s the instant-games layer — HTML5 titles that run on the open web and live inside the messaging apps and game portals people already have open all day.
-The HTML5 games market is now worth over $6 billion in 2026, and the reason it’s growing isn’t nostalgia for browser games.
+Nobody publishes a credible dollar sizing for this layer: the market-size figures circulating online trace back to syndicated report vendors rather than audited data, and Poki’s own 2026 industry study says authoritative numbers on web gaming are “extremely hard to come by”.
+The platform-side signals, on the other hand, are unambiguous — Telegram serves HTML5 games natively inside chats, TikTok has shipped mini games across a dozen named markets, and Poki alone reports over 100 million monthly active users.
+The reason the layer is growing isn’t nostalgia for browser games.
 It’s that “no install” removes the single biggest leak in mobile distribution.

 This is the channel playbook, not the trend piece.
 We made the broader case that web-native games are reshaping distribution elsewhere; here we get specific about which channels make up the instant-games layer, how you actually publish into them, and which titles win.
 If you’re building distribution that doesn’t depend on the store duopoly, this sits alongside alternative app stores and carrier billing as a reach layer that bypasses the auction entirely.